stateful/docs.runme.dev/docs/how-runme-works/vscode.md

 ### Markdown Script Metadata

-Configuration fields like `background` and `interactive` are set using markdown's script metadata feature:
+Configuration fields like `background` and `interactive` are set using Markdown's script metadata feature:

 ![configuration of background vs code](../../static/img/runme-metedata.png)